Golbstein/EDSR-Keras/README.md

 4. ICNR weights initialization - [Checkerboard artifact free sub pixel convolution initialization](https://arxiv.org/pdf/1707.02937.pdf), credit also for @kostyaev for the implementation of the initializer here: https://github.com/kostyaev/ICNR

+**Training from scratch in float16 with multi-loss doesn't work.
+Set to float32**

 ## Dependencies
 * Python 3.6
 * Keras>2.0.x